PeculiarVentures/json-schema/README.md

 # JSON-SCHEMA

 Implements ES2015 [decorators](https://medium.com/google-developers/exploring-es7-decorators-76ecb65fb841) to simplify JSON schema creation.
-The decorators can be used for both serialization or parsing of JSON greatly simplify working with JSON.
+The decorators can be used for both serialization and parsing of JSON which greatly simplify working with JSON.

 ## Introduction